mirko-wegemann/mirko-wegemann.github.io/_pages/cta25.md

     Please download the files, put them in one directory and create a .Rproj in that directory. <br>

     To download the MARPOR data on your own, you can use this <a href="{{ site.url }}assets/code/download_marpor.Rmd">script</a>.
 You need to register for API access at <a href="https://manifesto-project.wzb.eu/information/documents/api">Manifesto Project</a> before.
-    The API key needs to be stored in a .txt-file in your directory. <br>
+    The API key needs to be stored in a .txt-file in your directory. <br><br>

     <h4>Session 1: Scraping</h4>
     <table class="fancy-table">